MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/acknowledgements.md

 To the [Voron Design](https://www.vorondesign.com/) team: Voron has also been a huge inspiration for us, from the ethos of the community driven development, to the layout and content of our manuals - and we do owe them a lot (we even use some modified Voron parts).

 And finally, to [Fabreeko](https://www.fabreeko.com/).
-Early on Fabreeko had our back with support and donations so that we could afford to buy parts - and they helped us guarantee that we could provide a machine that lived up to everyones expectations.
+Early on Fabreeko had our back with support and donations so that we could afford to buy parts - and they helped us guarantee that we could provide a machine that lived up to everyone's expectations.
 For that we are eternally grateful.
 Thank you all.

 ---